 | Reading time: 4 minutes

 In late 2024, I started taking more photos.
 In 2025, a lot more.
 First with my old DSLR, and later with my new camera.
 The more I use my camera, the more I realise I still have a lot to learn.
-Here are five main things I'm going to practice in 2026.
+Here are five main things I'm hoping to practice in 2026.

 (post is WIP)